plasticrake/homebridge-tplink-smarthome/README.md

 ## Troubleshooting
 ### UUID Errors
 `Error: Cannot add a bridged Accessory with the same UUID as another bridged Accessory` If you get an error about duplicate UUIDs you'll have to either remove your cached configuration files or manually edit them to remove the offending entry.
-By default they are stored in `~/.homebridge/persist` and `~/.homebridge/accessories`.
+By default they are stored in `~/.homebridge/accessories`.
+In some cases you may also need to remove `~/.homebridge/persist` and re-pair homebridge to your home.

 You can remove them by running:
-`rm -rf ~/.homebridge/persist && rm -rf ~/.homebridge/accessories`
+- `rm -rf ~/.homebridge/accessories`

-You may also need to un-pair and re-pair your bridge to Homekit.
+- `rm -rf ~/.homebridge/persist`

 ## Credits
 Thanks to George Georgovassilis and Thomas Baust for reverse engineering the HS1XX protocol.